 The stakes have changed dramatically since collectors first started tracking their Submariner’s appreciation alongside their stock portfolio.
+What was once a passion purchase is now a portfolio decision.

 The Secondary Luxury Watch Market in 2025